moazzamalirind/GCD_BugFlowExperiment/README.md

 4. The graph at the bottom will be updated.
 Note: Don't confuse with any of the additional calculations in the worksheet.
 Those are additional computations which can be useful at later stages.

 **Figure 7**
+1. We need results from both Contract Price and Market-Contract Price models.
+You have already acquired Contract Price (Saturday-Sunday-Weekday) Model results in Figure 4 above.
+You are required to run Market-Contract Price model whose code is available within folder: GCD_BugFlowExperiment/Models/August 2018/Market-Contract Price Model/August18_Market pricing.gms.
+2. You are required to run the model code similar to previous figures.
+After successful completion of the run, the output files will be updated.
+3. Go to: GCD_BugFlowExperiment/Models/August 2018/Miscellaneous/Contract_vs_Market-Contract Results.xlsx.
+You are required to update values of the blue highlighted cells.
+For Saturday-Sunday-Weekday model, use values of Fstore symbol from Sat-Sun-Weekday_August.gdx or from Sat-Sun-Weekday_August.xlsx (Location:GCD_BugFlowExperiment\Models\August 2018\Contract Price Model).
+The results of the Market-Contract price model can be found from Fstore within Pricing_Model.gdx or Pricing_Model.gdx (Location: GCD_BugFlowExperiment\Models\August 2018\Market-Contract Price Model).
+4. The updated values will updated the tradeoff graph in the worksheet.
+Note: Additional calculations in the worksheet are for later stages.